aws-samples/aws-fault-injection-simulator-workshop/README.md

 *Note* All versions may not be compatible with each other.
 You may have to manually set versions in package.json.
 For example, CDK@1.115.0 is incompatible with jest@27.0.6.

+### Deploying

-***The deploy script uses the default profile set for AWS CLI.
-Modify lines 26 and 27 to use a custom profile***
+*The deploy script uses the default profile set for AWS CLI.
+Modify lines 26 and 27 to use a custom profile*

 ```
 cd aws-fault-injection-simulator-workshop